Israeli Soldiers Wound Palestinian Near Erez Checkpoint

 Israel then reportedly closed the crossing between Israel and Gaza.

 The army confirmed only that there was shooting at the Erez junction and that Israeli forces suffered no casualties.

-Two Palestinian witnesses said shots were fired from an orange grove at an Israeli army jeep.
-Soldiers got out and fired back, lightly wounding a passer-by at Erez, said one witness, who spoke on condition of anonymity.
+Two Palestinian witnesses said shots were fired from a nearby orange grove at an Israeli army jeep.
+Soldiers got out and fired back, lightly wounding a passerby at Erez, said one witness, who spoke on condition of anonymity.

 Israeli troops shot and killed three PLO policemen near the crossing Monday after they were fired on by an unknown gunman.